ddt3/JMF-Python/README.md

 ## Change history
 ### 1.0.2
 * Added SendMimeJob, for sending a mime pacakged Job to PRISMAsync
+* PRISMAsyncAddress in SendJob
 * Multiple OS compatiblity improved (replaced "os.path" by pathlib in jmfmessages.py)
 * Show PDF file name as job name ( in CreateMimePackage)